Lloyd Doggett: Working for Us

 For his efforts on behalf of small business and economic development, the Texas Association of Mexican-American Chambers of Commerce honored Doggett as the 2006 Business Advocate of the Year in government.
 As both a product of and active proponent for public education, Doggett was one of eight alumni honored in a Hall of Fame.
 Doggett was honored as the 2011 Legislator of the Year by Voices for Adoption for his work on his bipartisan Child Family Services Improvement Act, which the President signed into law.

-Doggett’s wife, Libby, serves as Director of an initiative at the Pew Charitable Trusts to promote smart state policies and investments in quality, home-based programs for new and expectant families.
+Doggett’s wife, Libby, serves as Deputy Assistant Secretary for Policy and Early Learning at the U.S. Department of Education.
 They have two daughters.
 Lisa, an Austin physician, directs a clinic that focuses on treating the uninsured.
 Cathy, a former schoolteacher, now trains teachers how to be more effective in the classroom.
 The Doggetts have three granddaughters, Ella, Clara, and Zayla.